GUIDELINES FOR 2014 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

-Entries for the Writing and the Photography awards will be accepted via email.
+Entries for the Writing, Photography and Audio Multi-Media and Internet awards will be accepted via email.

-Entries for the Television Awards and the Multi-Media Internet Award will be accepted via regular mail or overnight courier service.
+Entries for the Television Awards will be accepted via regular mail or overnight courier service.

 Print submissions (news/enterprise writing, feature/commentary writing and photography) must have been published in a paid-circulation publication OR on the Internet at a Website that is a same-name affiliate of a paid-circulation publication, recognized broadcast news organization (e.g., The Blood-Horse Interactive, the Boston Globe Online, MSNBC) or a Thoroughbred racing Website.